CZ-NIC/convey/README.md

 ## Examples

 ### Use it as a program
-Parses CSV file or returns table with WHOIS-related information.
+Parses CSV file or returns table with WHOIS-related information and scraped HTTP content.
 ```bash
 $ convey my-file.csv # will trigger file parsing
 $ convey 1.1.1.1 # single value input